Frans-Willem/CsrSpiDrivers/README.md

 ### Using the driver

-#### Choosing LPT transport
+#### Choosing USB transport

-Newer BlueSuite defaults to using CSR USB SPI programmer, to use csr-spi-ftdi as programmer You need to select LPT transport (sometimes called `SPI BCCMD` or just `SPI`).
-Use `-TRANS "SPITRANS=LPT SPIPORT=1"` option for command line tools.
+Older BlueSuite defaults to using CSR SPI LPT programmer, to use csr-spi-ftdi as programmer You need to select USB SPI transport.
+Use `-TRANS "SPITRANS=USB SPIPORT=1"` option for command line tools.
+Import `misc/spi-set-usb-transport.reg` to change the default.

 #### Options